Good composition is at the heart of all photography, it is the one absolute in the quest for a good photograph!

 And I said to myself..…”I bet that would make a good photograph”.

 What I saw was the graphic shapes, the curves and the contrast against the dull grey skies.
-And so out came the camera, and snap.

 I stopped and looked and slowed down and worked out in my minds eye, using my imagination, what this would look like on a computer screen or in print.